|Note! This is not a diagnosis. The calculations that are provided are estimates based on averages.|

 = 1 1 0 1 1 0

-The only real difference is that the number 2 in the binary system is the equal of 10 in the decimal system.
+The only real difference is that the number 2 in the binary system is equal to 10 in the decimal system.
 A common mistake in binary addition can be found if 1+ 1= 0 also takes 1 from the previous column to the right.
 The value at the bottom of the transported number should be 1 instead of 0.

 As for binary addition, the subtraction of binary numbers is almost the same, except for those arising from the use of only numbers0 and 1.
 Lending a number takes place in any case where the subtracted amount is greater than the number by which it has been subtracted.

 In binary subtraction, it is only appropriate to borrow when 1 is deducted from 0.
 If this happens, the 0 in the borrowing column becomes 2, and the 1 in the column of borrowing 1 is reduced.
 If the following column also is 0, borrowings from each column afterward have to be carried in order to reduce a column with a value of 1 to 0.
+We are going to share the rules used by the binary subtraction calculator with steps.

 0 - 0 = 0